 (Professor of Quantum Technologies)

 To apply please email a CV, and your degree results as soon as possible or the latest by 15 March 2017 to the email address above.
 Please indicate which research theme you would prefer.
-Note in order to qualify for these positions you must have resided in the UK for three years prior to the start of the position (for theme 1, 2 and 4) or UK or Europe for three years prior to the start of the position (for theme 3).
+Note in order to qualify for these positions you must have resided in the UK for three years prior to the start of the position (for theme 1, 2 and 4) or UK or Europe for three years prior to the start of the position (for theme 3 and 5).
 If you are from outside Europe, you may apply for a non-funded position in the group, however, you will need to have a funding source for tuition fees and living expenses.